cs1302uga/cs1302-gallery/README.md

 - [ ] On paper, draw the scene graph for your app.
 - [ ] Identify opportunities for the creation of custom components.
 - [ ] Write some of the code to make your app look like what it needs to look like.
+- [ ] Use Git to stage and commit your changes often; create and merge branches, as needed.

 **Backend:**